icgc-argo/argo-docs/docs/data-access/daco/renew-and-close.md

    ![DACO renew button for an expired application](/assets/data-access/daco-renew-button.png)

 2. Upon clicking the **Renew** button, a new, separate draft renewal application is created.
-This draft is linked to the original application for reference purposes.
-The applicant must complete this new draft application for renewal.
-The original application cannot be edited directly.

-3. Upon clicking the **Renew** button, a new, separate draft renewal application is created.
 This draft is linked to the original application for reference only.
 The applicant must complete this new draft application for renewal.

-While the original application remains in the APPROVED state some fields can be edited.
+   - **Note:** While the original application remains in the APPROVED state some fields can be edited.
 Collaborators can be added or removed, and ethics documents can be appended.
-Any changes made do not transfer to the renewal draft.

    ![DACO renewal application](/assets/data-access/daco-renewal-application.png)

-4. The DACO Administrator will be notified that a renewal application is ready for review.
+3. Following submission, the DACO Administrator will be notified that a renewal application is ready for review.
 If there are no issues and/or the application remains consistent with the previous version, the project team should be quickly approved for an additional 2 years.

 ### Expired and Non-renewable